winesapOS/winesapOS/README.md

 Alternatively, Steam can be launched from KDE Plasma using the "Steam (Runtime)" desktop shortcut.
 Then it can be changed to be in the new Big Picture Mode.

 There is also a session for Open Gamepad UI as an open source alternative front-end.
 Select the "OpenGamepadUI" session on the LightDM login screen.
-It has plugins for Steam, Lutris, Yuzu, and more.
+It has plugins for Steam, Lutris, and more.

 ### No Sound (Muted Audio)